totalspectrum/spin2cpp/doc/basic.md

 ## Introduction

-FlexBASIC is the BASIC language supported by the fastspin compiler for the Parallax Propeller and Prop2.
+FlexBASIC is the BASIC language supported by the FlexProp compiler for the Parallax Propeller and Prop2.
 It is a BASIC dialect similar to FreeBASIC or Microsoft BASIC, but with a few differences.
 On the Propeller chip it compiles to LMM code (machine language) which runs quite quickly.

+The FlexProp GUI supports BASIC development.

+### Command Line compilation

-fastspin recognizes the language in a file by the extension.
+At the moment there is no stand-alone BASIC compiler, but both the C compiler (flexcc) and Spin compiler (flexspin) can compile BASIC programs.
+The compiler recognizes the language in a file by the extension.
 If a file has a ".bas" extension it is assumed to be BASIC.
-Otherwise it is assumed to be a different language (the default is Spin).
+Otherwise it is assumed to be a different language (the default is Spin for flexspin and C for flexcc).

+Because Spin has similar comment structures to BASIC, the flexspin compiler front end is generally a good choice for BASIC development.

 ## Preprocessor

-fastspin has a pre-processor that understands basic directives like `#include`, `#define`, and`#ifdef / #ifndef / #else / #endif`.
+flexspin has a pre-processor that understands basic directives like `#include`, `#define`, and`#ifdef / #ifndef / #else / #endif`.

 ### Directives